 This aphid showed up on Chinese hackberry trees in Davis and other Sacramento Valley cities in 2002.
 First found in Florida and Georgia in the late 1990's, it has spread rapidly across the south and into California.
 The fuzzy white insects, which are found on the tops and bottoms of the leaves, cause the leaves to drip sticky liquid all over everything beneath them.
 This sugar excretion draws ants, and a black mold may grow on surfaces covered with it.
 Even very large populations of aphids don't seem to weaken or stress the trees, but the amount of sticky goop is a major nuisance.

-Two products containing imidacloprid (Merit®) are available.
-Although they are not labeled for this pest, systemic insecticides give the most effective control.
-One is applied as an injection; you drill small holes in the trunk and squeeze the pesticide in.
-The other is mixed in a bucket of water and poured around the trunk.
-Both materials will take several weeks to get into the plant and kill the aphids.
-A salesman from Bayer told us it travels up the tree at the rate of 1' a day.
+Products containing imidacloprid, a systemic insecticide, give effective control.
+The insecticide is mixed in a bucket of water and poured around the trunk, with another bucketful of water poured on top to water it in.
+Both materials will take several weeks to get into the plant and kill the aphids, so it is best to apply it early in the season.
+It travels up the tree at the rate of about one foot a day.

-Beneficial insects, especially lacewings and including ladybird beetles, establish populations on infested trees, so some level of control may occur naturally.
-You can learn to recognize the distinctive eggs of lacewings, the larva and pupa stages of "ladybugs," and leatherwing beetles.
-But don't expect them to eat enough aphids to prevent the sticky excretion.
-If you choose not to treat the trees, you'll have a sticky layer all around the trees, very heavily from April through May, at an annoying level through the summer, and probably heavily again in the fall.
+Beneficial insects, especially lacewings and including ladybird beetles, do establish populations on infested trees, so some level of control may occur naturally.
+You can learn to recognize the distinctive eggs of lacewings, the larva and pupa stages of ladybird beetles ("ladybugs"), and leatherwing beetles.
+But don't expect them to eat enough aphids to completely prevent the sticky excretion.
+If you choose not to treat the trees, you'll likely have a sticky layer on the ground and surfaces under the trees from April through fall.

-The drench (Bayer Advanced Garden™ Tree & Shrub Insect Control) is mixed in a bucket of water and poured around the trunk of the tree at the rate of 1 oz. per inch of circumference, measured at about your chest height on the tree.
+The drench is mixed in a bucket of water and poured around the trunk of the tree at the rate of 1 oz. per inch of circumference, measured at about your chest height on the tree.
 This is most easily measured with a soft measuring tape.
 But if for some reason you are estimating from the diameter, remember that circumference = 3.1416 x diameter.

 If your tree has multiple trunks, measure their circumferences, add them together, and multiply by 0.75.

 It may seem odd to just pour the systemic around the trunk of a large tree and expect it to get up into the leaves.
 But the tree has enough feeder roots there to absorb it.
-You can apply it further out in the 'drip line' of the tree; it will take a little longer to get up to the leaves as it travels through the larger roots first.
-People who applied it to just one side of the tree reported variable results.
+You can apply it further out in the drip line of the tree; it will take a little longer to get up to the leaves as it travels through the larger roots first.

 It takes 30 - 45 days to get up into the tree, so March applications should get it there before the aphids get severe.
 It is soluble, so we're concerned that early applications followed by heavy rain, could move much of it out of the root zone.
-Treatments in April and May in the 2003 and 2004 seasons gave adequate results as well.
+Treatments later in the season give adequate results, but you have to put up with a few weeks of sticky drip until the sytemic fully moves throughout the tree.

-So far, that doesn't seem necessary.
-The manufacturer states '12-Month protection'.
-Buttrees in heavily infested neighborhoods had minor outbreaks in the early fall leading to sticky leaf drop.
-If you had this problem an August application could prevent it.
+That hasn't usually been necessary.
+But trees in heavily infested neighborhoods sometimes have minor outbreaks in the early fall leading to sticky leaf drop.
+If you have had this problem an August application could prevent it.

 Not for large trees.
 Spraying smaller trees with insecticidal soap will kill some aphids and rinse off the goop (actually, it is water soluble so just hosing it off will rinse it off).
-But with thousands of aphids present surfaces will just be covered again within a day or so.
+But with thousands of aphids present, surfaces will just be covered again within a day or so.
 Ultra-fine oil sprays will kill more aphids than soap, but spraying larger trees is impractical.
-Natural enemies will probably give some level of control eventually, but releasing ladybugs isn't effective.
+Natural enemies give some level of control.
+Releasing ladybugs isn't effective, but you may see natural populations increase on untreated trees.
+The organic alternative, pretty much, is to tolerate the sticky drip.

 Aphids will fly from his tree to yours, feed, and die.
 It isn't likely to significantly increase the sticky mess you deal with, because they won't have time to reproduce.

-The Caution label on the Bayer drench indicates the lowest level of pesticide toxicity.
-Pointer is more concentrated, so it has a Warning label (the next level of toxicity).
-See each label's Precautionary Statements for specific hazards.
+The Caution label indicates the lowest level of pesticide toxicity.
+See the label's Precautionary Statements for specific hazards.

-Related to nicotine, it kills in much the same way by interfering with a nerve pathway.
-It is selectively more toxic to insects than to other animals, and the spray is toxic to bees (but not when applied as a soil drench or injection).
-It is moderately toxic to people, persists in the soil for several weeks, but doesn't pose much risk of contaminating ground water.
-It is much less toxic than the old systemic used on roses (di-syston).
+Related to nicotine, imidacloprid kills the insect by interfering with a nerve pathway.
+It is more toxic to insects than to other animals.
+Imidacloprid is toxic to bees when sprayed, but much less so when applied as a soil drench.
 Don't apply any systemic insecticides to or near food-bearing plants unless they are specifically on the label.

-Merit® is systemic in plantsi.e., it moves in through the roots and stems to the leaves in the sap of the plant where it is sucked out by aphids, scale, and other sucking insects.
+Imidacloprid is systemic in plantsi.e., it moves in through the roots and stems, up to the leaves in the sap of the plant where it is sucked out by aphids, scale, and other sucking insects.
 It also may kill some insects which bore through the sap into the trunk.

 For technical information, the ExToxNet data sheet about Merit®: is at:

-Photos from the University of Florida Pest Alert notes: http://extlab7.entnem.ufl.edu/PestAlert/
+Photos from the University of Florida Pest Alert notes.